abeldekat/harpoonline/README.md

   ---@type string|nil
   icon = '󰀱',

-  -- As harpoon's default list is retrieved without a name, -- default_list_name configures the name to be displayed
+  -- Harpoon:list() retrieves the default list: The name of the list is nil.
+  -- The name to display can be configured by using default_list_name
   ---@type string
   default_list_name = '',